• Skip to primary navigation

 • Have a variety of juices chilled and ready to serve.
 Orange juice, cranberry juice, and tomato juice are all brunch classics.

-top down view of a full smoked salmon and spinach quiche.
-Serving plates, a linen, and yellow flowers also peak into the frame.
+Top down view of a full smoked salmon and spinach quiche with serving plates, a linen, and yellow flowers also peaking into the frame.

 Cover quiche with plastic wrap or aluminum foil and refrigerate.
 Leftover smoked salmon and spinach quiche can be stored this way for 4-5 days.